tudelft3d/geovalidation.server/val3dity/md/about.md

 The validator, which uses the open-source project [val3dity](https://github.com/tudelft3d/val3dity) in the background, checks whether the 3D primitives (__Solids__, __CompositeSurfaces__, or __MultiSurfaces__)  are *geometrically* valid according to the international standard [ISO 19107:2003](http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012).

+If you encounter a bug, please report it on the [issue page](https://github.com/tudelft3d/val3dity/issues) or contact me (<a href="http://www.tudelft.nl/hledoux">Hugo Ledoux</a>) directly.

 It accepts as input any GML files (or one of the formats built upon it, such as CityGML), OBJ, OFF, and [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly).
 It simply scans the file looking for the 3D primitives and validates these according to the rules in ISO19107 (all the rest is ignored).